yugabyte/yugabyte-db/docs/content/v1.3/yedis/_index.md

     weight: 2800
 ---

-The YEDIS API allows Yugabyte DB to function as a clustered, auto-sharded, globally distributed and persistent key-value database that is compatible with the Redis commands library.
+The YEDIS API allows YugabyteDB to function as a clustered, auto-sharded, globally distributed and persistent key-value database that is compatible with the Redis commands library.
 A Redis client can connect, send requests, and receive results from this API.

 {{< note title="Note" >}}
 While YEDIS supports many Redis data types (such as string, hash, set, sorted set and a new Timeseries type) and commands, there are some notable exceptions at present.